sagemath/trac_to_gh/Issue 9464.md

 # Issue 9464: R depends on Fortran, but has no such dependancy in spkg/standard/deps

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9464

 Original creator: drkirkby